Frontoffice office Tokyo

 Status: Built, 2013

-Basically a hacked space, with a twist.
+A hacked space, with a twist.
 Originally a two story house built during the post-war reconstruction boom in Tokyo, by 2010 the building was subdivided into a series of rooms for rent on the second floor and a cafe on the ground floor.
-With redevelopment in the relatively close future a near certainty it was most sensible to make space by subtraction rather than addition.
-We removed all interior walls on both floors, covered a hidden stair in the centre of the building, and added braces where necessary, in order to string together suitably large spaces on each floor.
+With redevelopment in the future a certainty it was most sensible to make space by subtraction rather than addition.
+We removed all interior walls on both floors, covered a hidden stair in the centre of the building, and added structural braces where necessary, to string together suitably large spaces on each floor.